jonathanolson/slither/notes/patterns.md

 - TODO
   -
+  - FIX NAMING eventually, 'general-implied' should be 'general-edge-implied'?
+  -
   - HIGHLANDER BAD because exit edges that could be "double black"
   -
   - VALIDATION of pattern rules (e.g. we should be able to enumerate solutions, and check)